Their "mermaid pouches" can be found on beaches across the world!

 Skate Fish Facts

-- One gigantic liver: The skate’s liver accounts for a quarter (or about 25% of its body mass).
+- One gigantic liver: The skate fish has one of the largest livers in the animal kingdom!
+Its liver accounts for a quarter (or about 25% of its body mass).
 For comparison, the human liver accounts for 2% of body mass!
 This large liver helps skate fish stay near the ocean floor.

 - Thorn-like defense: While stingrays utilize a barbed tail for defense, the body of skates is made of a “thorn-like” material that helps defend them.